LaravelDaily/Laravel-Reservations-Course/course/03 - Admin - Managing Users of the Company.md

 </x-app-layout>
 ```

 This Blade file is very similar to the one we had for listing the companies.
-The main difference is that because this is a nested View, for every action we also need to pass a company.
+The main difference is that because this is a nested View, for every action we also need to pass the company as a Route parameter.

 ---